alexsnowrun/pointlake/README.md

 # pointlake
 Position handler for Garry’s Mod

-This addon gives you an ability to create and save position groups and then use it in code.
+This addon gives you an ability to create and save position group.
+You can use them in your code by the time.

 How to use:
 1. Choose a PointLake toolgun in spawnmenu.